-1. 1.5 Course prefix (subject area) and number: MGT 383 1.6 Course title: Human Resource Information Systems (HRIS) 2.
-Current prerequisites: MGT 7.311 3.
-Prop Proposed prerequisites: MGT 311 and CIS 243 4.
-Ratio Rationale for the revision of prerequisites: CIS 243 is a core requirement for all GFCB students and focuses on basic Excel commands.
-Basic HRIS knowledge of Excel is a necessary foundation for the cost. oursework covered in MGT 383 - 5.
-Effec et on completion of major/minor sequence: Some e students who wait to take CIS 243 later in their academ ic program must complete it earlier.
-6. Proposed term for implementation: Sprin g 2018 7.
-Dates s of prior committee approvals: Depa artment/ UnitManagement Department 2/8/2017 Ion Ford College of Business College Curriculum mittee 2/22/2017 Unde ergraduate Curriculum Committee 03/23/2017 Univ versity Senate
+1. identification of course: 1.1 Course prefix (subject area) and number: MGT 3 383 1.2 Course title: Human Resource Information Syst ems (HRIS) 2.
+Current prerequisites: MGT 311 3.
+Proposed prerequisites: MGT 311 and CIS 243 4.
+Rationale for the revision of prerequisites: CIS 243 is a core requirement for all GFCB students and Basic knowledge of Excel is a necessary foundation for the HRIS. ne coursework covered in MG1 383 - TIKIS.
+5. Effect on completion of major/minor sequence: Some students who wait to take CIS 243 later in their aca demic program must complete it earlier.
+6. Proposed term for implementation: Spring 2018 7.
+Dates of prior committee approvals: Department/ UnitManagement Department 2/8/2017 Gordon Ford College of Business College Curriculus Committee 2/22/2017 Undergraduate Curriculum Committee University Senate

-Gordon Ford College of Business Management Department Proposal to Create a New Course (Consent)
+Gordon Ford College of Business Management Department Proposal to Create a New Course (Action Item)